abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-05-22-algorithms-in-ml-1.md

 3. CART (Classification and Regression Trees) - This is a decision tree form of model which takes rule based approach for reaching the objective.

-A lot of times, the predictions turn out pretty accurate for the data, model was built on, but it fails to give good results for out of sample data.
+A lot of times, the predictions turn out pretty accurate for the data model was built on, but it fails to give good results for out of sample data.
 This phenomena is called **overfitting**.
 This happens because the model alongwith learning the required pattern in the data, learns the noise in the data as well.
-So, if the out of sample data does not have the noisy pattern, its prediction will be bad.
+So, if the out of sample data does not have the noisy pattern, it's prediction will be bad.

 One way to deal with this is regularization.
 Regularization allows us to add a penalty parameter that slightly alters our objective function and doesn't allow us to reach the true minimum and in turn prevents the model from learning noise in the data.
-Following are different types of regularization for Linear Regression -
+Following are different types of regularization commonly used for Linear Regression -

 - Lasso Regression or L1 Regularization
 - Ridge Regression or L2 Regularization